Improved Approximation Algorithms for the Expanding Search Problem: Hardness of Approximation

-To show the main result we make some assumptions on the expanding search pattern $\sigma_\alg$ obtained from the $\beta$-approximation algorithm $\alg'$ for the expanding search pattern on instance $I'$.
-For this manner, we call $\sigma_\alg$ \emph{structured} if each copy $G_i$ is connected to the root by exactly one edge and all edges belonging to some copy $G_i$ or connecting $G_i$ to the root are consecutive within $\sigma_\alg$.
-The following lemma states that we can always obtain a structured expanding search pattern from the $\beta$-approximation $\sigma_\alg$ that maintains the approximation ratio.
+To show the main result, we make some assumptions on the expanding search pattern~$\sigma_\alg$ obtained from the~$\beta$-approximation algorithm~$\alg'$ for the expanding search pattern on instance~$I'$.
+For this manner, we call~$\sigma_\alg$ \emph{structured} if each copy~$G_i$ is connected to the root by precisely one edge in~$\sigma_\alg$ and all edges belonging to some copy~$G_i$ or connecting~$G_i$ to the root are consecutive within~$\sigma_\alg$.
+The following lemma states that we can always obtain a structured expanding search pattern from the~$\beta$-approximation~$\sigma_\alg$ in polynomial time that maintains the approximation ratio.
+Note that, with~$a$ chosen large enough, an analogous statement would be much easier to show for the pathwise search problem since the searcher would need to cross edges of length~$a$ more often if edges from the same copy are not traversed consecutively. \begin{lemma} Given an expanding search pattern~$\sigma_\alg$, a structured search pattern~$\sigma'_\alg$ can be computed in polynomial time such that~$L(\sigma'_\alg) \leq L(\sigma_\alg)$. \end{lemma} \begin{proof}[Proof of \Cref{lem:ah-structured}] Nothing is left to show if~$\sigma_\alg$ is structured, so we may assume that~$\sigma_\alg$ is not structured.
+First, suppose that some copy~$G_i$ is connected to the root by more than one edge.
+Let~$e=(r,v)$ be the first edge that connects~$G_i$ to the root in~$\sigma_\alg$.
+Then, we can replace any other edge~$(r,w)$ with~$w\in V[G_i]$ by the edge~$(v,w)$ of length at most~$2\leq a$.